 Terminology: Defining Different Brain States

 As was evident in the Schiavo case, the vegetative state remains a disquieting one.
 It defies normal expectations about awareness and consciousness.
-Usually when the eyes are open there is awareness, but in the vegetative state a patient is stripped of ability to interact with others or the environment.
+Usually when the eyes are open there is awareness, but in the vegetative state a patient is stripped of ability to interaction with others or the environment.

 Another compelling case of emergence from MCS involved Don Herbert, a Buffalo firefighter.
 Herbert was injured in a 1995 fire, sustaining a mix of traumatic and hypoxic brain injury.
-For the first few months after his injury he met the criteria for MCS with occasional and episodic signs of awareness and verbalizations.
+For the first few months after his injury he met criteria for MCS with occasional and episodic signs of awareness and verbalization.
 For the next nine years he lingered, presumed to be vegetative, until he spontaneously regained fluent speech in 2005, emerging after a number of psychoactive drugs were given to him by a physiatrist.

 Diagnostic precision and intellectual honesty are important when we consider the biological underpinning of the minimally conscious state and emergence from MCS.
-Neuroimaging techniques may hold promise in improving diagnosis, although their use at this writing remains investigational.
+Neuroimaging techniques may hold promise in improving diagnosis, although their use remains investigational.
 Consider the case of Terry Wallis, who was in an MCS state for 19 years.
 Studies using a functional magnetic resonance imaging (fMRI) technique called diffuse tensor imaging (DTI) by my colleagues at Weill Cornell Medical College revealed changes in his brain two decades after injury.
 Their study described “axonal sprouting”–or new connections between existing neurons–which may have had something to do with his late recovery from the minimally conscious state.

 Distinguishing the Vegetative and Minimally Conscious States

-Invariably, people asked how Terry Wallis or Don Herbert could recover when experts were so definitive in asserting that Terri Schiavo was permanently unconscious.
-The answer to these questions is found in the diagnostic categories just reviewed and in the important biological differences between the permanent vegetative state of Schiavo and the minimally conscious states of Wallis and Herbert.
-Unlike patients in the permanent vegetative state, patients who are in MCS have preserved brain networks that retain the potential for activation.
+People have asked how Terry Wallis or Don Herbert could have recovered when experts were so definitive in asserting that Terri Schiavo was permanently unconscious.
+The answer is found in the diagnostic categories just reviewed and in the important biological differences between the permanent vegetative state of Schiavo and the minimally conscious states of Wallis and Herbert.
+Unlike patients in the permanent vegetative state, patients in MCS have preserved brain networks that retain the potential for activation.

 Patients may leave the hospital with a vegetative diagnosis that has yet to become permanent, and then over time migrate into MCS while in chronic care.
 If a clinician does not notice this change in status, the patient may be assumed to be in a permanent vegetative state.
 This potential for misdiagnosis is only compounded by the episodic nature of displays of consciousness in MCS.
 Typically, families will see behavioral evidence of awareness and seek to reproduce these signs for wary staff.
 But because these behaviors are only episodic in MCS, they are not reliably reproduced.

-Our results—the first to demonstrate that deep brain stimulation in MCS can promote late functional recovery after traumatic brain injury—were published in Nature in August 2007.
-We implanted electrodes, such as those used routinely to treat drug refractory Parkinson disease, into the brain of a 38-year-old man who had been in MCS for six years after traumatic brain injury.
+Our results, the first to demonstrate that deep brain stimulation in MCS can promote late functional recovery after traumatic brain injury, were published in Nature in August 2007.
+We implanted electrodes, such as those used routinely to treat drug refractory Parkinson’s disease, into the brain of a 38-year-old man who had been in MCS for six years after traumatic brain injury.
 Prior to the study the subject was unable to eat without a feeding tube or communicate reliably.
 The procedure resulted in statistically validated improvements in cognitively-mediated behaviors, as well as the ability to eat by mouth and to control motor activity.
 The subject has regained the ability to communicate in six-to-seven-words sentences when prompted and to interact more fully and consistently with his family.

 Values, Ethical Considerations, and Legal Ramifications